fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 ## Installing FusionMaps (map visualizations) for your project

-In order to render maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files.
+FusionCharts can provide more than 1000 maps that cater to all your map visualization requirements.
+But to keep the library lightweight, by default it ships only with two maps - the **world** map, and the **map of the USA**.
+To render rest of the maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files.

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').